cdktf/cdktf-provider-databricks/docs/dataDatabricksMwsWorkspaces.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/databricks/databricks/1.63.0/docs/data-sources/mws_workspaces#id DataDatabricksMwsWorkspaces#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/databricks/databricks/1.64.0/docs/data-sources/mws_workspaces#id DataDatabricksMwsWorkspaces#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

----

-##### `ids`<sup>Optional</sup> <a name="ids" id="@cdktf/provider-databricks.dataDatabricksMwsWorkspaces.DataDatabricksMwsWorkspaces.Initializer.parameter.ids"></a>

-- *Type:* java.util.Map<java.lang.String, java.lang.Number>

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/databricks/databricks/1.63.0/docs/data-sources/mws_workspaces#ids DataDatabricksMwsWorkspaces#ids}.

 ---